JOHANNES STRING QUARTET

 Julianne Lee has a distinctive career as both a violinist and violist, appearing frequently as a soloist, chamber musician, and orchestral player.
-Currently Assistant Principal Second Violin of the Boston Symphony Orchestra, she has been a member of the violin section since 2006.
+Recently appointed as Principal Second Violin of the Atlanta Symphony Orchestra, Lee was a member of the Boston Symphony Orchestra since 2006, serving most recently as Assistant Principal Second Violin.
 Ms. Lee has toured with the Marlboro Music Festival as well as multiple international tours with the Australian Chamber Orchestra as guest principal violist.
 She has performed at numerous music festivals including the Santa Fe Chamber Music Festival, Chamber music at the Banff Centre, and the Marlboro Music Festival.
 Ms. Lee graduated with a unanimous first prize at the Conservatoire Superieur de Paris in France.
 She holds a Bachelor's Degree in both violin and viola performance from the Curtis Institute of Music in Philadelphia, and a Master's Degree from the New England Conservatory.
-She is a member of ensemble Mistral and is on the faculties of the New England Conservatory Preparatory School and Berklee College of Music.
+She is a member of the Georgian Chamber Players.

 CHOONG-JIN CHANG, viola